 - Too many potential buyers do not have good credit or understanding of how to obtain good credit.

-- Substandard housing units.
+- Substandard housing units

-- Price point, condition, availability of housing units in unincorporated Troup County.
+- Price point, condition, availability of housing units in unincorporated Troup County

-- Attainable, affordable and workforce housing.
+- Attainable, affordable and workforce housing

-- Lack of multi-family housing.
+- Lack of multi-family housing

-- Housing blight.
+- Housing blight

-- High poverty rate.
+- High poverty rate

-- Provide a variety of housing for all income brackets. - Market for the construction and development of multi-family housing.
+Provide a variety of housing for all income brackets

+Market for the construction and development of multi-family housing Economic Development county.